 2024-2025 Graduate Catalog

-The Department of Clinical, Health and Applied Sciences (CHAS) is committed to educating and preparing undergraduate and graduate students for careers that promote the mental, physical and psychosocial health and well-being of individuals, families and communities.
+The Departmentof Psychological and Behavioral Health Sciences (PBHS) is committed to educating and preparing undergraduate and graduate students for careers that promote the mental, physical and psychosocial health and well-being of individuals, families and communities.
 Because of changing lifestyle and environmental factors that result in an increased prevalence of disease and disability, there is a growing need to discover, develop and disseminate evidence-based prevention, treatment and rehabilitation programs for physical and mental impairments.
-Through research, teaching and service, the faculty of CHAS programs are dedicated to meeting this growing societal need.
-Moreover, CHAS faculty members are committed to the academic preparation and professional mentorship of students who will become the community and family health leaders of future generations.
+Through research, teaching and service, the faculty of PBHS programs are dedicated to meeting this growing societal need.
+Moreover, PBHS faculty members are committed to the academic preparation and professional mentorship of students who will become the community and family health leaders of future generations.

-CHAS offers undergraduate degrees in various areas of clinical and applied health sciences.
-At the graduate level, CHAS offers the PsyD in Health Service Psychology (Clinical Psychology/School Psychology), Master of Science, Master of Arts, and specialty degrees.
+At the graduate level, PBHS offers the PsyD in Health Service Psychology (Clinical Psychology/School Psychology), Master of Science, Master of Arts, and specialty degrees.

 Graduate Degrees